yuvalpress/aws-lambda-tesseract-image/README.md

 To use the already built base image, use the `FROM` command to retrieve the image from the `yuvalpress/aws-lambda-tesseract`  repository.

-For a detailed example, look under the `Dockerfile-from-base` file in the repositories root folder.
+For a detailed example, look under the `Dockerfile-from-base` file in the repository's root folder.